Key Points

 The arrival of spring can bring joy and optimism for many, but for some it can trigger a different reaction.
 Along with cherry blossoms and warm weather comes the season of allergies, which can cause sneezing, coughing, and sinus irritation.
-But did you know that seasonal allergies can also affect your mental health?
+If you find yourself feeling a bit more down than usual during the spring season, you may be wondering—can seasonal allergies affect your mood?
 If you suffer from depression, you might see an increase in symptoms during allergy season.
 In this post, we will explore the relationship between seasonal allergies, depression, and mental health.

 The Relationship Between Allergies and Depression